oklas/react-breadcrumbs-dynamic/README.md

 | `to` | *string* | required | mandatory required bearing key with URL |
 | `...` | *any* | | any properties - will be mapped to correspondent breadcrumb item |

-## Custom sorting

-Default sorting depends on length of `pathname` defined in the `BreadcrumbsItem` component.
-But the default behavior can be overridden by the `compare` props.
-The parameters are props of `BreadcrumbsItem`, so it is usually better to add the sort field to `removeProps`

 ___

 ### `withBreadcrumbsItem()` function